-Rule $70^2$ (Verbatim record of a hearing)
+Rule 70.4 - Verbatim record of a hearing

-1. If the President of the Chamber so directs, the Registrar shall be responsible for the making of a verbatim record of the hearing.
-Any such record shall include:

-- (a) the composition of the Chamber; - (b) a list of those appearing before the Chamber; - (c) the text of the submissions made, questions put and replies given; - (d) the text of any ruling delivered during the hearing. - 2.
+- 1. If the President of the Chamber so directs, the Registrar shall be responsible for the making of a verbatim record of the hearing.
+Any such record shall include: - (a) the composition of the Chamber; - (b) a list of those appearing before the Chamber; - (c) the text of the submissions made, questions put and replies given; - (d) the text of any ruling delivered during the hearing. - 2.
 If all or part of the verbatim record is in a non-official language, the Registrar shall arrange for its translation into one of the official languages. - 3.
-The representatives of the parties shall receive a copy of the verbatim record in order that they may, subject to the control of the Registrar or the President of the Chamber, make corrections, but in no case may such corrections affect the sense and bearing of what was said.
-The Registrar shall lay down, in accordance with the instructions of the President of the Chamber, the time-limits granted for this purpose. - 4.
-The verbatim record, once so corrected, shall be signed by the President of the Chamber and the Registrar and shall then constitute certified matters of record.
+The representatives of the parties shall receive a copy of the verbatim record in order that they may, subject to the control of the Registrar or the President of the Chamber, make corrections, but - 1.
+As amended by the Court on 7 July 2003. - 2.
+As amended by the Court on 7 July 2003. - 3.
+As amended by the Court on 7 July 2003. - 4.
+As amended by the Court on 17 June and 8 July 2002.

-Chapter VII
+in no case may such corrections affect the sense and bearing of what was said.
+The Registrar shall lay down, in accordance with the instructions of the President of the Chamber, the time-limits granted for this purpose.

+4. The verbatim record, once so corrected, shall be signed by the President of the Chamber and the Registrar and shall then constitute certified matters of record.

-Proceedings before the Grand Chamber
+Chapter VII - Proceedings before the Grand Chamber

-Rule 71 (Applicability of procedural provisions)
+Rule 71.1 - Applicability of procedural provisions

 - 1. Any provisions governing proceedings before the Chambers shall apply, mutatis mutandis, to proceedings before the Grand Chamber. - 2.
-The powers conferred on a Chamber by Rules 54 § 3 and 59 § 3 in relation to the holding of a hearing may, in proceedings before the Grand Chamber, also be exercised by the President of the Grand Chamber.
+The powers conferred on a Chamber by Rules 54 § 5 and 59 § 3 in relation to the holding of a hearing may, in proceedings before the Grand Chamber, also be exercised by the President of the Grand Chamber.

-Rule 72 (Relinquishment of jurisdiction by a Chamber in favour of the Grand Chamber)
+Rule 72.2 - Relinquishment of jurisdiction in favour of the Grand Chamber

-- 1. In accordance with Article 30 of the Convention, where a case pending before a Chamber raises a serious question affecting the interpretation of the Convention or the Protocols thereto or where the resolution of a question before it might have a result inconsistent with a judgment previously delivered by the Court, the Chamber may, at any time before it has rendered its judgment, relinquish jurisdiction in favour of the Grand Chamber, unless one of the parties to the case has objected in accordance with paragraph 2 of this Rule.
-Reasons need not be given for the decision to relinquish. - 2.
+- 1. Where a case pending before a Chamber raises a serious question affecting the interpretation of the Convention or the Protocols thereto, the Chamber may relinquish jurisdiction in favour of the Grand Chamber, unless one of the parties to the case has objected in accordance with paragraph 4 of this Rule. - 2.
+Where the resolution of a question raised in a case before the Chamber might have a result inconsistent with the Court's case-law, the Chamber shall relinquish jurisdiction in favour of the Grand Chamber, unless one of the parties to the case has objected in accordance with paragraph 4 of this Rule. - 3.
+Reasons need not be given for the decision to relinquish. - 4.
 The Registrar shall notify the parties of the Chamber's intention to relinquish jurisdiction.
 The parties shall have one month from the date of that notification within which to file at the Registry a duly reasoned objection.
 An objection which does not fulfil these conditions shall be considered invalid by the Chamber.

-Rule 73 (Request by a party for referral of a case to the Grand Chamber)
+Rule 73 - Request by a party for referral of a case to the Grand Chamber